cplusplusjasper/awesome-resources/websites.md

 [awesome-app-ideas](https://github.com/tastejs/awesome-app-ideas): List of awesome app ideas

-[awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets):  Awesome cheatsheets for popular programming languages, frameworks and development tools.
-They include everything you should know in one single file.

 [awesome-cto](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups

 [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome Machine Learning frameworks, libraries and software.